rhyolight/sprinter-dash/README.md

 ### Available Template Routes

-`/<url-prefix>/templates/issues.html` is the location of the Handlebars template used to render issues client-side.
-You can re-use this to provide the SprinterDash view in any page of your website.
+`/<url-prefix>/client/templates/issues.html` is the location of the Handlebars template used to render issues client-side.
+You can re-use this to provide the SprinterDash view in any page of your website (as shown in <http://status.numenta.org/>).

 The `<url-prefix>` defaults to `dash`, but can be specified by passing a the `urlPrefix` parameter to `attach()` as shown in the example above.